 Brazil is so huge it has five different climate zones: the equatorial zone, the tropical zone, the semi-arid zone, the highland tropical zone, and the subtropical zone.
 The semi-arid zone has the warmest climate due to a lower propensity to rainfall.
 The subtropical zone is the coolest of the five zones and can become particularly cold during winter but not cold enough to produce snow.

 The Brazilian population is primarily made up of a mixture of Portuguese, African, Japanese, Italian, German, and indigenous Brazilian people which gives the country a diverse and alluring culture.

 Common courtesies are very important to Brazilians, so saying “Good morning”, “Good afternoon” or “Good evening” is very important.
 Physical contact amongst friends and strangers is also common amongst Brazilians.
 If a woman is married, she will greet another woman by kissing her twice on the cheek but if she is still single, she will greet her by kissing her three times on the cheek.
-Men greet each other with a firm shake of the hand while maintaining eye contact.
+Men greet each other with a firm shake of their hands while maintaining eye contact.

 Appearance is also very important to Brazilians and Brazilian women are always found in the sexiest outfits and well-manicured nails.

 Is Brazil safe?